stewid/gix/README.md

 `gix` is an R package that aims to index and search a Git repository using the [Xapian](http://xapian.org/) search engine.

-**NOTE:** The package is in a very early development phase and not functional yet.
+**NOTE:** The package is in a very early development phase.
+Functions and documentation may be incomplete and subject to change.
+Suggestions, bugs, forks and pull requests are appreciated.
+Get in touch.

 ## Installation